msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

 What is are the goals from research perspective for cloud computing?

-  - Custom: can create systems you need when you need it
+  - Custom: can create customized resources only when you need it
-  - On-demand: can run Ad-hoc computations, as needed
+  - On-demand: can run ad-hoc computations on those on-demand resources
-  - Reproducibile: a computation can be re-run as needed, meaning the systems to run- can documentation and script
+  - Reproducible: a computation can be re-run as needed, meaning cloud resources can be easily re-recreated to re-run your computations.
   - Cost effective: unlike commerical applications, more users does not mean more revenue.
-Budgets are fixed and pay-as-you-go model is good and bad.
+Budgets are fixed and the pay-as-you-go model requires vigilance to not over-spend.
   - Others? <!-- discussion -->